Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Methodology

-Different from the above approach that creates dark examples by making hard negatives harder, we also consider the opposite direction: making the positive passage $p^{+}$ not that relevant to the query by introducing noise.
+\paragraph{Dark Examples with Noisy Positive} Different from the above approach that creates dark examples by making hard negatives harder, we also consider the opposite direction: making the positive passage $p^{+}$ not that relevant to the query by introducing noise.
 We achieve this goal by input-masking~\cite{Devlin2019BERT}.
 Given the positive passage $p^{+}_i$ for the query $q_i$, we randomly sample a subset of tokens from $p^{+}_i$ and replace them with the special token $[\mathtt{MASK}$] with the masking ratio $m_r$:

+To generate noisy positives with more diverse relevant to the query, we use masking with a variety of masking ratios.